-FEMA is redefining flood map areas throughout South Florida, which will affect homeowner insurance rates and will force some Village property owners to purchase flood insurance.
+FEMA is redefining flood map areas throughout South Florida, which will affect homeowner insurance rates and may force some Village property owners to purchase flood insurance.

 The flood insurance rates in AE Zones are higher than the lower risk zones, and owners of buildings that are proposed to be added to the AE Zone should expect to see flood insurance rate increases.

-Click the map below to determine if your property will be added to the AE Zone.
+Click the first map below to determine if your property will be added to the AE Zone.

 FEMA Brochure: What property owners need to know

 You can appeal the flood zone map changes